KarKar1234/react-frontend-dev-portfolio/README.md

-# Welcome to Karl's Portfolio showcasing React, Javascript along with HTML and CSS.
+# Welcome to Karl's Portfolio showcasing React, and Javascript

 This project is an example that was built from a forked repo from https://github.com/Dorota1997/react-frontend-dev-portfolio/blob/images/images/portfolio_mockup.png.
 Every part of this website is code which shows how to do the following: